 Parking in town is not that easy.
 So it’s a good idea to select centrally located accommodation with parking so you can easily walk into town in the evening.

-The other option is to stay in Dobbiaco which has a little less going on than Cortina, but you may find some more affordable options, especially in peak season.
-Dobbiaco is around 30 minutes drive to Passo Tre Croc.
+The other option is to stay in Dobbiaco, which has a little less going on than Cortina.
+However, you may find more affordable options, especially during peak season.
+Dobbiaco is around 30 minutes drive to Passo Tre Croci.

 CORTINA